Experimental and Monte Carlo Simulation Studies to Investigate the Working Principle of Compact Nanodosimeters: Materials and Methods

+The nanodosimetric prototype used in the measurements is shown in Fig.~\ref{fig_detector}, on the left.
+The detector comprises a low-pressure chamber with a dielectric plate mounted in the lid and sealed with an O-ring.
+A cell hole, where the nanodosimeter signal is produced, is mechanically drilled into this plate.
+An Am-241 source is positioned on the lid within the low-pressure gas volume, together with a trigger detector that registers the primary alpha particles.
+Also, electrodes providing the drift field for the positive ions produced in the drift region are mounted to the lid.

-A rectangular copper anode plate with dimensions of 80~mm~$\times$~40~mm, positioned 20~mm above the readout electrode, provides the drift field.
-At a distance of 10~mm above the dielectric plate (halfway from the anode), a silver-cladded copper wire ring (30~mm in diameter) is suspended from the anode to ensure a uniform electric field distribution.
-A 1~mm collimated alpha-particle beam (see next paragraph) traverses the chamber at 10~mm above the dielectric plate.
-To allow unobstructed passage of the beam through the silver-cladded copper wire ring, which is positioned at the same height, the wire forms a small loop around the beam path on either side.
+The 3~mm thick dielectric plate made of acrylic (polymethyl methacrylate, PMMA) features a single 1.5~mm diameter hole.
+On the top surface of the plate, which faces the low-pressure gas drift region traversed by the primary particles, a readout electrode made of copper foil is attached using non-conductive adhesive.
+The readout electrode, which features an outer diameter of 5~mm and a central circular opening with a diameter of 0.8~mm, is positioned concentrically with the cell hole.
+A key difference from other similar prototypes is that the readout electrode has a smaller diameter than the dielectric, which prevents collected ions from hitting the cell hole walls.
+The remaining copper-foil-covered surface of the dielectric plate is not in contact with the readout electrode.
+Both structures are held at the same bias of 0~V. A rectangular copper anode plate with dimensions of 80~mm~$\times$~40~mm, positioned 20~mm above the readout electrode, provides the drift field.
+At a distance of 10~mm above the dielectric plate, halfway from the anode, a silver-cladded copper wire ring (30~mm in diameter) is suspended from the anode holders (white PTFE spacers that hold and fix the wire electrode, visible in Fig.~\ref{fig_detector}, left) to ensure a uniform electric field distribution.
+A 1~mm collimated alpha-particle beam (see below for more details) traverses the chamber at 10~mm above the dielectric plate.
+To allow unobstructed passage of the beam through the silver-cladded copper wire electrode, which is positioned at the same height, the wire forms a small loop around the beam path on either side (Fig.~\ref{fig_detector}, on the right).
 The central beam axis of the primary particle beam traversing the volume between the anode and the readout electrode passes directly above the center of the dielectric plate hole.

+A 0.7~mm thick low-resistive glass cathode measuring 12~mm~$\times$~12~mm is attached to the bottom side of the dielectric plate.
+The bulk resistivity of the glass is of the order of $10^{10}~\Omega$cm \citep{wang2019,wang2010}.
+An O-ring with an outer diameter of 9.6~mm and an inner diameter of 6~mm is seated on the air side of the dielectric plate, with the cathode placed on top, providing sufficient sealing of the assembly.
+Although there is a groove to embed this O-ring in the dielectric, a small gap of approximately 0.5~mm arises between the cathode and the plate (Fig. \ref{fig_configuration}).
+To ensure direct electrical contact between the cathode and the dielectric plate, two contacts made of conductive ink are applied on opposite sides of the air side of the O-ring.
+The high voltage was directly connected to the air-facing surface of the cathode, which was covered with an aluminum foil.